tonioloewald/bindinator.js/README.md

   return {count};
 </script>
 ```
+Note that the "bindinator way" to put data in the span would be to use a binding, but this
+is still just plain old javascript. (`findOne` is just `component.querySelector`,
+and `component` is just the element the component was loaded into.

 The component's script executes in a private scope, so each instance will count its own clicks.